 “Also, Lot’s wife refuses to be turned into a pillar of salt.
-She’s hypertensive and on a low salt diet.
+She has high blood pressure and is on a low-salt diet.
 She has a note from her doctor.

-“Then Moses’s agent called and said that Moses pulled a muscle in his back in rehearsal and refuses to carry more than eight commandments.
+“Moses’ agent called and said Moses pulled a muscle at rehearsal and refuses to carry more than eight commandments.
 He also insists on delivering the Sermon on the Mount rap-style.
-He also wants top billing, creative control, and a percentage of the gross.
+He wants top billing, creative control, and a percentage of the gross.

-“Matthew refuses to be in the last supper scene if there is going to be wine and meat on the table.
-He just got out of the Betty Ford Clinic and he’s gone vegan.
+“Matthew refuses to be in the Last Supper scene if there’s going to be wine, meat, and bread on the table.
+He just got out of rehab and claims he’s vegan and has a gluten allergy.

-“And, God, about that parting of the Red Sea stuff?
+“And, God, about the Parting of the Red Sea stuff?
 No can do.
-The Environmental Protection Agency says that we didn’t file our environmental impact statement on time and we might disturb the zebra mussel beds.
-Besides, the Corps of Engineers says that we are not permitted to disrupt barge traffic.
-I talked to the management of Sea World of Orlando, Florida, though, and I may be able to get a permit to part the walrus tank.
+The Environmental Protection Agency said we didn’t file our environmental impact statement on time and we might disturb the zebra mussel beds.
+Besides, the Corps of Engineers said we’re not permitted to disrupt barge traffic.
+I talked to the management of Sea World of Florida, though, and I may be able to get a permit to part their walrus tank instead.
 No?
-Ok, forget it.
+Ok, forget that.

-“The Cosmetologist Union says that Delilah can’t cut Samson’s hair unless she gets a cosmetologist’s license.
-She took the test three times, but she keeps failing the manicure finals.
-I told them she would not be polishing Samson’s nails, just cutting his hair, but they are real hard-line.
+“The Cosmetologists’ Union said Delilah can’t cut Samson’s hair unless she gets her cosmetologist’s license.
+She took the test three times, but kept failing the manicure finals.
+I told them she wouldn’t be polishing his nails, but they were real hard-line.

-“And Chief, the Christmas manger scene is turning into a real headache.
-Joseph and Mary have filed a racial discrimination suit against the inn because the Hebrew couple who checked in right after them was able to get a room.
-The innkeeper is countersuing for defamation of character and libel.
+“And, Chief, the Christmas manger scene is turning into a real headache.
+Joseph and Mary have filed a racial discrimination suit against the inn because the couple who checked in right after them was able to get a room.
+The innkeeper filed a counter suit for defamation of character and libel.

-“According to child labor laws, Baby Jesus can lie in the manger for only 10 minutes without a stand-in.
-Do you think you could come up with an infant stunt double by December 25th?
+“According to child labor laws, Baby Jesus can lie in the manger for only ten minutes at a time without a stand-in.
+Do you think you can come up with an infant stunt double by December 25th?
 No?

 “One of the Wise Men refuses to ride a camel.
 He recently joined a motorcycle club and wants to ride up to the stable on his Harley.
-Instead of a robe and sandals, he wants to wear his Air Jordans and a t-shirt that says, ‘Born to Raise Lazarus.’
+Instead of wearing a robe and sandals, he wants to wear leather boots and a tee-shirt that says, ‘Born to Raise Lazarus.’